mendix-temp/mendix-temp125/README.md

 Once this is setup, the developer simply needs to define how to react to events (message, websocket open, websocket error, ...) in the module StationInterface, and to connect to a device using the provided nanoflows.
 Then, the developer can use the SUB_Send_Message nanoflow to communicate with the devices.

+<ins>CAUTION:</ins> We have noticed that committing a device entity (using either a commit action, or by pressing the commit checkbox in a change object action) can clean up all memory and destroy all websockets, thus preventing any future connections and data transmission.

 ### Driver dependent message format
 <details>